Miracle-Ear Hearing Aid Reviews

 Miracle Ear Travel Charger (left) and Inductive Charger (right)

-This compact and portable charger offers a quick charge or full charge for rechargeable hearing aids.
+This compact and portable charger offers a quick or full charge for rechargeable hearing aids.
 For these on the go, they also offer a travel charger that can store several charges worth of power for unplugged charging.
-This is also very helpful for patients who live in areas like Florida where hurricane season makes power outages a common occurrence.
+That is also very helpful for patients in areas like Florida, where hurricane season makes power outages common.

 Audio Clip